Never buy a throwaway cup again! That’s what we’re aiming for.

 The Joco is made of sturdy, heat-resistant borosilicate glass (the same type they use in laboratory flasks and Pyrex).
 Lovely, sleek design and a large silicone band to protect fingers and the glass.
 Delightful to drink from because the lip is so fine.

 The one-way lid means no more coffee splashes on the go, and the nose-dome feature means no more embarrassing nose-to-lid collisions.
 Just remove the lid for a cool-looking cup.
+We use the box it comes in as our cutlery holder when camping too!

 Costs around £20